GSA/fedramp-gov/pages/acquiring-a-cloud-service.md

 permalink: /acquiring-a-cloud-service/
 tag: acquiring-a-cloud-service
 ---
 Agencies interested in acquiring a cloud service should begin by defining their mission needs and specific requirements for a Cloud Services Offering (CSO).
 Where applicable, Agencies should align their cloud acquisition approach to broader departmental cloud adoption / migration strategies.
-When researching cloud service providers, we advise that Agencies first check the FedRAMP Marketplace.
+When researching cloud service providers, we advise that Agencies first check the [FedRAMP Marketplace](https://marketplace.fedramp.gov/#/products).
 The FedRAMP Marketplace lists all CSOs that have either begun the process of, or have achieved, a FedRAMP authorization.

+Additionally, Agencies can use the FedRAMP Marketplace to find CSOs who have demonstrated they are interested in working with the Federal Government by achieving a FedRAMP Ready designation, which is a mini-gap analysis done by an accredited Third Party Assessment Organization (3PAO).

+The documents, templates, and blogs listed below all pertain to the research / acquisition phase when looking to procure a new Cloud Service Offering (CSO).
 <table>
 <tr>
 <th>Documents</th>